faetschi/git-gen-commit/README.md

 # Installation Guide
-This guide explains how to install and use `gi gen-commit` in different terminal environments.
+This guide explains how to install and use `git gen-commit` in different terminal environments.

 ### Steps:
 1. **Adjust paths in the ``installer.ps1`` script**